-AEF SUMMER PROGRAMS 2020
+AEF SUMMER PROGRAMS 2023

-ITALIAN LANGUAGE & CULTURE PROGRAM
+ITALIAN LANGUAGE & CULTURE

-VOICE & OPERA PROGRAM
+VOICE & OPERA

-DRAWING & PAINTING PROGRAM
+DRAWING & PAINTING

-The AEF Summer Programs are 4-week intensive Liberal and Performing Arts Programs, comprehensive of Liberal Arts, Italian Art, Culture and Language courses, Opera, Classical Music, Jazz, Dance courses and Music Ensembles; combining cultural immersion in the City of the Renaissance and professional performing opportunities along with regular lectures, on-site classes, fieldtrips and ensembles are also considered as a part of the curricular activities.
+AEF Summer Programs include Liberal Arts, Italian Art, Culture and Language courses, Opera, Classical Music, Jazz, Dance courses and Music Ensembles, each combining a cultural immersion in the City of the Renaissance and professional performing opportunities along with regular lectures and on-site classes, which will enhance the academic and personal experience of students.

-Each course consists of the following as per the Calendar below:
+Each course consists of the following:

-• 36 hours in class (9.00-11:00am/11:30-1:30pm or 2:00-4:00pm)
+• 36 hours in class (9.00-11:00am/11:30-1:30pm);

-• 12 hours of ensemble/performances for Performing Arts Courses (Mon – Thurs, from 4:30pm to 6pm)
+• 12 hours of ensemble/performances for Performing Arts Courses (Mon – Thurs, from 2pm-4pm / 2:30pm-4:30pm).

 Textbook (if required), class materials, syllabus expenses, cooking classes, museum entrances, and activity fees all included.

 1. Art History - 3/4 US credits